Knowledge Hub

 Architecture needs more than code.
 Build skill in trade-offs, integration, security, data flow, stakeholder needs and explaining design decisions clearly.

-Use AI to explain concepts, draft practice scenarios and test your understanding.
-Do not rely on it blindly; always check whether the answer makes business sense.
+Use AI to explain concepts, draft practice scenarios and test subject understanding.
+Avoid blind reliance on AI; always check whether the answer makes business sense.

 Why AI makes business skills more valuable